MoreenMarutaData/WEEK-6-CORE-IP-ON-REGRESSION/README.md

-TECHNOLOGY USED Python libraries- numpy, pandas
+TECHNOLOGY USED Python libraries- numpy, pandas, sklearn, scipystats, matplotlib, seaborn

 KNOWN BUGS There are no known bugs in the project.